Baby I Love U!: Commercial performance

-Music video
+Music video and live performances

 The music video for the song was directed by Meiert Avis and premiered on BET, on August 11, 2003.
-The video was also included on the DVD "The Reel Me".
-It features scenes of Lopez in the bed, as well as walking around the house, performing the song.
+The video was also included on the DVD The Reel Me.
+It features scenes of Lopez in bed, as well as walking around the house, performing the song.
 Jason Shawhan of About.com called the video "minimalist and stark and much more inspired than the song that forms its spine."
 Shawhan continued, "Visually, in fact, there's something quite experimental going on with its almost exclusive use of close-up and shifting focal length.
 This is certainly a promising development in Lopez' continuing evolution as a visual artist, and we can hope she'll work with director Meiert Avis again soon."
 There is a version of the music video featuring scenes from the movie Gigli released on MTV.

 The bed sequence of the music video has a link to a later Lopez music video, Marry Me (Ballad Version), as both music videos have a bed sequence.
-In 'Baby I love U' she is alone in bed and looking at the camera, but in Marry Me (Ballad Version) she is seen in bed alongside Ben Affleck.
+In "Baby I Love U!" she is alone in bed and looking at the camera, but in Marry Me (Ballad Version) she is seen in bed alongside Ben Affleck.
+Lopez performed the song for the first time on Telman Ismailov's 50 years anniversary as a birthday gift i 2006.
+It was later included as an interlude on her Dance Again World Tour (2012).